awoken-bible/overlapping-markup/README.md

 # Project Structure

-This repo is a hybrid of a react-app and a webpack project:
+This project is a vite.js react app, containing both a dev server for testing, and a library build for publishing for use in other projects
-- The react app is a demo application that can be launched by running ~npm run start~
+- index.html and src/index.jsx define the dev serer entry points
-- The webpack project creates a single file =dist/OverlappingMarkup.js= which is distributed in the published NPM package, and is designed to be included by other react projects
+- All vite config is in the single vite.config.js

 # Advanced Features